santrancisco/ebfe_site/content/posts/terminalnote.md

 __Static site generator__

-So i don't have much time to muck around with this and thus i just write this dirty bash script to basically convert all markdown inside `contents` subfolder to a terminal colored file inside a `public` folder while retaining folder structure.
+So i don't have much time to muck around with this and thus i just put together this bash script to basically convert all markdown inside `contents` subfolder to a terminal colored file inside a `public` folder while retaining folder structure.
 The script also generates a simple index.html for simple listing of available cheatsheets.
 The public folder could then be hosted onto any webserver and available for user to `curl` and get the cheats.
 Obviously these files when viewed in browser will not look nice but that is beyond the point here.

-The folder structure should be:

 ```bash